ESG 2025 ReportLoring's 2025 Environmental, Social and Governance Report

 Life Safety Documentation

 Many codes require that facilities have well-documented plans for emergency response to a smoke/fire condition.
-Loring has significant experience preparing these plans and other documentation to assist building Owner’s in meeting both code requirements and internal objectives as part of their comprehensive Fire Safety strategy.
+Loring has significant experience preparing these plans and other documentation to assist building Owner’s in meeting both code requirements and internal objectives as part of their comprehensive Fire Safety strategy.- Fire Safety Plans

 - Fire Evacuation Plans